 the simple argument i make is, there is no reason for any two votes to be bundled together. just imagine if a Gongtou happen to be needed when there is no presidential election, are you going to not vote because you are afraid you are seen visiting the voting station?

-15. curious bystander said,
+13. curious bystander

 Someone please enlighten me on the following: